Search

 “I think we should continue to operate with our standards, with our integrity, with our regulation,” said Venkatakrishnan.
 “If we can marry them, we will be happy.”

-How do Revolut currently operate?
+How do Revolut operate during mobilisation?

 Revolut CEO Nik Storonsky has made it clear it is the company’s “number one priority” to secure a full UK banking licence, but as Venkatakrishnan stated, there are both pros and cons to operating without one.
+Revolut secured that licence on 11 March 2026.

 Do Revolut need a UK banking licence?